 The Beeck Center strongly encourages all people to apply (please circulate widely), especially those who hold the following intersecting identities: Black, Native or Indigenous, People of Color, LGBTQIA+, non-binary, poor or working class, persons living with disabilities, neurodivergent, young, undocumented, speak English as a second language, and others with lived experience in overlooked and/or underestimated communities.

-In recent years, governments have increasingly begun reimagining the way they function and serve the needs of the populations they serve by utilizing modern technology, software development, and human centered design principles.
+In recent years, governments have increasingly begun approaching service delivery with modern technology, software development, and service design principles.
 This has led to creation of digital teams in government as well as the need to designate specialized technologists to carry out the work, such as software developers, human-centered designers, user-experience researchers, and data scientists.

-Because these teams and workers are still quite new to government, and the field of public interest technology is still relatively new overall, there are limited career development resources for workers and limited capacity for governments to meet their needs.
-For example, most U.S. government offices do not presently have standardized roles, position descriptions, career ladders, and training for public interest technology workers, and while there are some established professional associations or activities outside the government, most aren’t currently designed for public interest technologists.
+Because these teams and workers are still quite new to government, and the field of digital services or public interest technology is still relatively new overall, there are limited professional resources for workers and limited capacity for governments to meet their needs.
+For example, most U.S. government offices do not presently have standardized roles, position descriptions, career ladders, and training for digital service workers, and while there are some established professional associations or activities outside the government, most aren’t currently designed for public interest technology workers.

-- What opportunities exist to formalize the sustained delivery of career development resources for ELECG employees in partnership with the AGL Association’s staff and board of directors?
+- Explore opportunities to formalize the delivery of career development resources in partnership with the AGL Association’s staff and board of directors

 The fellow will be responsible for: